borentaylor05/tagible/README.md

 </script>
 ```
 ### Usage Notes
+**I developed the app locally by just opening `gothic-quarter.html` in the browser.
+I did not see a need to set up a server or any build processes.**

 The `tagify()` function takes 2 arguments:

 1. The API response from Alchemy.
-This would be baked into the plugin in a production app.
+In a live app, this would be baked into the plugin via an AJAX call.
 2. `0.285` is the relevance threshold from the Alchemy API.
 It basically means 'Don't look at any keywords with a relevance less than 0.285'.
 This is tailored to the specific results I was working with, so in production we would need a more elegant solution to decide our threshold.
 Maybe checking Google Maps / Google Places APIs to see if the entity exists.

 ### Assumptions